new

 Looking at the results from this study, it appears that eating oily fish or increasing your take of omega 3 fats during pregnancy may reduce your child's risk for asthma.

-How would you like to have a smarter baby?
+More Fish Oils and Pregnancy Research - How would you like to have a smarter baby?

-Go to Fish Oils and Pregnancy - Page 3 and learn how fish oils can improve your baby's brain function and his/her's growing body.
+Go to Page 3 and learn how fish oils may enhance your baby's brain function and growing body.

 Research References: